Canisius University: Andrew L. Bouwhuis Library

 Built in 1957 and upgraded in 1988 and from 2013 through 2015, Andrew L. Bouwhuis Library, named for Andrew L. Bouwhuis, S.J., college librarian from 1935 to 1955, furnishes extensive area for study and research.
 It seats 500 people.

 The Koessler Athletic Center

 Located at 1833 Main Street in Buffalo, the Koessler Athletic Center is named after J. Walter Koessler, class of 1922.
 The facility has a swimming pool, two weight rooms, two gymnasiums and locker rooms and offices for athletic coaches and support staff.

 Academics

-Canisius offers more than 100 majors, minors and special programs.
-The college is accredited by the Middle States Association Commission on Higher Education, the National Council for Accreditation of Teacher Education and the Association to Advance Collegiate Schools of Business.
+Canisius offers more than 100 majors, minors, and special programs.
+The college is accredited by the Middle States Association Commission on Higher Education and specific programs are accredited by the Council for the Accreditation of Educator Preparation and the Association to Advance Collegiate Schools of Business.
 Through the George E. Schreiner '43, MD, Pre-Medical Center, the college caters to the biological and health science fields and holds close relationships with both the University at Buffalo School of Medicine and the Lake Erie College of Osteopathic Medicine.